dileepsa/dileepsa.github.io/content/posts/pondicherry.md

 ![History and culture](/images/pondicherry/history_culture.jpeg)

-Nestled on the Eastern coast of India, Pondicherry is one of the seven Union Territories of India.
-The Union Territory of Puducherry includes four coastal regions namely Puducherry, Yanam, Mahe, and Karaikal.
 Pondicherry was once the home for the French and they blended South Indian culture with their own unique tradition.

 Therefore, the beautiful French Quarter in Pondicherry gives you a feel of Indian French culture as the portion of France still exists in India.
 French-style villas, streets, languages, and cuisine are some of the examples with a touch of Dravidian style culture.